 - Learn about the resources you need to help you reach your goal

 Ever wonder why it’s easy to make some things stick and seemingly impossible to achieve other goals?
 Maybe you always resolve to lose those 20 pounds that are bothering you.
 You start working out and eating better, only to go back to your usual habits in a few weeks.
 Or, perhaps you can never keep money under control and your debt continues to climb.
 Others might feel like they’re always a step behind, or are lacking in organization and not getting enough done because of it.
 What’s getting between you and building habits that nurture your best life?

 Learning how to create a habit is possible when you look within yourself.
 The answer often lies in our goals.
 What are your goals?
 How driven are you to succeed?
 In order to achieve them, you’ll need a proactive approach.
 Those pounds aren’t going to disappear on their own, and you’re not going to get a call with an offer for your dream job by just sitting and waiting.
-Scientists have found that building habits can take up to 12 weeks – that’s three months.
+Scientists have found that creating habits can take up to 12 weeks – that’s three months.
 Three months might sound like a long time, but think about it in the scheme of your life.
 Are you willing to commit at least three months of dedicated practice to achieve your goal?
 If not, it might be time for a new goal altogether.